StackShareStackShare

 In Summary, CircleCI offers easier deployment and scalability, with an intuitive configuration file, while Jenkins is highly extensible and customizable with a large community.
 Travis CI falls somewhere in between, offering simplicity and decent integrations.
 The choice among them depends on your specific requirements and preferences.

-Advice on CircleCI, Jenkins, and Travis CI
+Advice on CircleCI, Travis CI, Jenkins

 We are currently using Azure Pipelines for continous integration.
 Our applications are developed witn .NET framework.
 But when we look at the online Jenkins is the most widely used tool for continous integration.
 Can you please give me the advice which one is best to use for my case Azure pipeline or jenkins.